Mindfully Healthy Living

 Always consult with a healthcare professional or nutritionist before making significant changes to your diet, especially if you have underlying health conditions or concerns.

-The raw form of maca is not subjected to high heat processing.
+The raw form of maca is not subjected to heat processing.
 Gelatinized maca goes through heat processing which essentially pre-digests it for you so that it becomes easier to digest.
 The best companies make sure to preserve as many nutrients as possible and keep the processing minimal and without added chemicals.

 Maca comes in various colors typically red, yellow, and black, each containing different benefits.
 Then, you can choose maca powder, extract, or capsule form.
 This boils down to personal preference.
 If you choose powder or capsules, it is important to consider whether you prefer raw or gelatinized maca.
 For the most nutritional benefit and bioavailability, most people prefer gelatinized maca.